mnorberg-dev/mnorberg-dev.github.io/content/posts/databricks-ai-inference-pipeline-testing/index.md

 But there’s a catch that isn’t obvious at first.

-You can’t design the processing pipeline that produces the gold table to be both correct and resilient until you understand every shape your inference data can take.
+You can’t design processing pipelines that produce gold-quality tables to be both correct and resilient until you understand every shape your inference data can take.

 ## What the Documentation Doesn't Emphasize